 By and large, our typical approach to expertise is essentially extraverted (i.e., collective) in nature.
 Recognizing the individual’s potential for self-delusion (e.g., the tone-deaf vocal contestant who thinks he’s the next superstar), we have largely opted to place our bets on majority opinion.
 In many instances, we have decided to regulate expertise by establishing collective rules and criteria for who can legally practice various professions (e.g., medicine) and employ their attendant titles.

 Of course, collective approaches to expertise are far from foolproof.
 Schooling in a certain profession by no means guarantees expertise, nor does it expunge the potential for individual deviance.
 Moreover, we can never be sure that conventional methods or sanctioned wisdom will prove optimal in a particular circumstance.

 Issues surrounding the notion of expertise are germane to our topic of impostorhood.
 This question, in particular, is of central concern:

-Who / what determines whether one is qualified for something versus unqualified / fraudulent?
+Who / what determines whether someone is qualified or unqualified / fraudulent?

 Another pertinent question:

 When something new is created or discovered, how does it become collectively sanctioned as true or good?

 This latter question is important because it points to the fact that our evaluative criteria can never be fully crystallized or canonized, but must always remain open to the novel and unprecedented.
 Without this flexibility, our collective standards would never change or evolve.
 This is actually welcomed news for introverts (and creative extraverts), since they are the most apt to bring something new or unforeseen to the public forum.
 However, it is also the case that some ideas are simply too far ahead of the times and thus fall on rocky ground until the cultural soil is ready for them to take root.